kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

       feature when the snapshot controller and csi-snapshotter sidecar are started.
     - Will enabling / disabling the feature require downtime of the control plane?
-      From the controller side, it only affects the external controller sidecars.
+      From the controller side, it only affects the external controller and sidecars.
     - Will enabling / disabling the feature require downtime or reprovisioning of a node?
       No.